Functional Analysis: The Foundation of Transfer Pricing Compliance

 Functions: Role-playing

 The next step is to characterize the actual entities involved in this controlled transaction (as opposed to the parent companies).
 What role does each function in each entity play in this transaction?
-How does each contribute to the creation of value within the transaction, and how—in a profit-driven analysis—does it affect the overall profitability of the business?
+How does each contribute to the creation of value within the transaction, and how—in a profit-driven transfer pricing analysis—does it affect the overall profitability of the business?

 Drawing on the segmentation work you’ve already done, you’ll create a chart that describes not only the specific activities and responsibilities associated with each function in detail but also the broader business context within which it operates.
 (Remember that functions are not “translatable” from business to business: one company’s R&D department might be an ancillary function, while to a tech company, it could be foundational.)
 You want to understand and document how each segmented entity supports the larger business model—and how that support is reflected in its go-to-market strategy.
 And of course, you want to understand how that strategy might vary across countries.